Chaos is a Choice

 As I work with executives and leaders around the world, it’s apparent that few have time to respond to what’s coming at that them on a daily basis, let alone focus on a longer-term picture.

 But it doesn’t have to be that way.
-You can make 2023 the year that you become more present and intentional while accomplishing more– without sacrificing quality over quantity.
+You can become more present and intentional while accomplishing more– without sacrificing quality over quantity.

 What do I mean by this?
 Let’s start with what I don’t mean.
 I’m not talking about “kumbaya” thinking.
 (Although I do believe attitude and personal energy matters.)
 I’m talking about practical things you can do to create a culture where you and your team members move away from the “heads down, let’s get more work done” mentality to a culture where your team is engaged and empowered while accomplishing the work.